Skip to content

 How Copilot Pages Work

-1. User generates content via Copilot (in Microsoft 365 Copilot Chat or any M365 app)
+1. User generates content via Copilot (in Microsoft 365 Copilot Chat or a supported Microsoft 365 app)

 2. User promotes the response to a "Page" for collaboration